klhrcn/klhrcn/README.md

 Hi!
 I'm Kayla, an undergraduate at Columbia University studying Data Science and Economics.
 I'm passionate about leveraging science and technology to create meaningful impact—particularly in the areas of sustainability, statistics, and innovation.

-Currently:
+_Currently:_

-🔭 I’m a fellow at Break Through Tech AI and Salesforce, where I’ve been building machine learning models in Python and collaborating on real-world case studies.
+>>I’m a fellow at Break Through Tech AI and Salesforce, where I’ve been building machine learning models in Python and collaborating on real-world case studies.

-🌱 I'm expanding my skills in Python and SQL, while exploring various libraries.
+>>I'm expanding my skills in Python and SQL, while exploring various libraries.

-👯 I'm looking to collaborate on projects that apply data science to solve real-world problems—especially in the areas of social good, education, or sustainability.
+>>I'm looking to collaborate on projects that apply data science to solve real-world problems—especially in the areas of social good, education, or sustainability.

 <!--
 **klhrcn/klhrcn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.